 The UIC Library’s Department of Special Collections and University Archives houses important archival materials on the history of Chicago, including social and urban reform, race, and politics.
 Jane Addams’ Hull House sits on our campus.
 Internationally, we have extensive collections on the history of Sierra Leone and on the Atlantic slave trade from the eighteenth and nineteenth centuries.
 Two additional major universities and many colleges are located in the area, along with the Newberry Library, the Chicago History Museum, and the Great Lakes branch of the National Archives.
 All of these institutions add to the possibilities for engaging in original research in Chicago.
 Finally, UIC students and faculty have direct access not only to the collections at the UIC library but also to the holdings of the University of Illinois at Urbana-Champaign (UIUC), one of the nation’s largest research libraries.

 With its close connections to UIC’s highly diverse undergraduate student body and to Chicago’s multiracial and polyglot communities, our graduate program prizes its particular attraction for excellent students following non-traditional paths both to and from graduate school, including students from underprivileged backgrounds, those with significant experience in political and social action and community service, and those returning to school for a second career.
-We especially welcome applications from low-income students and students of colour.
+We especially welcome applications from low-income students and students of color.

 We hope you enjoy exploring our website.
 The New Student webpage provides information for those who have just arrived.
 The FAQ page answers frequently asked questions.
-Courses range in topic and speciality.
+Courses range in topic and specialty.
 And the Graduate College lists not only the programs offered by the Department of History but for all departments and programs contained within the College.
 We encourage you to apply and are happy to discuss ways to pay for your graduate education.
 If you have specific questions not answered here, or need more information, you are always welcome to contact either the Graduate Program Coordinator at email@example.com or the Director of Graduate Studies at firstname.lastname@example.org.